sophiahan21/dpm/README.md

 - Submitting [bugs](https://github.com/makeplane/plane/issues/new?assignees=srinivaspendem%2Cpushya22&labels=%F0%9F%90%9Bbug&projects=&template=--bug-report.yaml&title=%5Bbug%5D%3A+) and [feature requests](https://github.com/makeplane/plane/issues/new?assignees=srinivaspendem%2Cpushya22&labels=%E2%9C%A8feature&projects=&template=--feature-request.yaml&title=%5Bfeature%5D%3A+) for various components.
 - Reviewing [the documentation](https://docs.plane.so/) and submitting [pull requests](https://github.com/makeplane/plane), from fixing typos to adding new features.
-- Speaking or writing about Plane or any other ecosystem integration and [letting us know](https://discord.com/invite/A92xrEGCge)!
+- Speaking or writing about DPM or any other ecosystem integration and [letting us know](https://discord.com/invite/A92xrEGCge)!
 - Upvoting [popular feature requests](https://github.com/makeplane/plane/issues) to show your support.

 ### We couldn't have done this without you.